Bringing It All Home.

 In certain quarters there’s a lack of trust in educators, the refugees and the Australian people.

-The Federal Justice Minister told the ABC that some Australian people are prone to falling under ‘diabolical spells’.
+The Coalition Federal Justice Minister told the ABC that some Australian people were prone to falling under ‘diabolical spells’.
 Those cast by ‘ISIS and the Middle East’.

 To catch them he cast a net overly wide and unwieldy.2